KostasEreksonas/Besder-6024PB-XMA501-ip-camera-security-investigation/README.md

 ## OS Detection

 Using `nmap` tool with `-O` flag I was able to determine the Operating System and it's version running on the analyzed Besder 6024PB-XMA501 IP Camera.
-The scan result is presented below.
+The full command for this scan was `nmap -v -sS -sV -O` and the results of this scan are presented below.

 ```
 Device type: general purpose